Galgamins/QWEST/README.md

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

+**For Version 3.8 update: Please also make sure to install Microsoft .Net Runtime v5 so that mo2 can launch the list!!!** The latest version can be found [here](https://dotnet.microsoft.com/download/dotnet/5.0/runtime), install the desktop x64 version.

 ## In-Game MCM Options